 Academic Affairs Report – Greg Heileman, Vice Provost, Undergraduate Education

-At the Undergraduate Academic Administrators Council (UCAAC) meeting there is a subcommittee that is working on the tracking of high impact practices, and another subcommittee working on the transfer student efficiency and student success, such as the transfer student experience, on how to improve the experience and success rates of students transferring from Arizona community colleges.
+At the Undergraduate Academic Administrators Council (UCAAC) meeting there is a subcommittee that is working on the tracking of high impact practices, and another subcommittee working on the transfer student student success, such as the transfer student experience, on how to improve the experience and success rates of students transferring from Arizona community colleges.
 Shelley McGrath is leading the subcommittee working on the student transfer experience, and anyone interested in working on the subcommittee can contact her or Greg Heileman.
 Also, working on undergraduate research trying to implement some of the recommendations on taskforce, and this subcommittee would have a bearing on it because what is lacking in curricular integration on how courses are being used to scaffold undergraduate students from a first year to VIP course in their senior year.
 Vertically integrated project courses are being created.

 There was a lot of work this summer around AI and generative AI, and the challenges that is posing for us.
 There is a group that was between Academic Affairs and RII, called AI squared.
 The webpage for it is www.artificialintelligence.arizona.edu The reasoning for bringing this up is because there was syllabus guidance that was provided and many faculty members who were involved.
-There are many challenges that are cramping up but is also an entry point on trying to understand what is going on in that space.
+There are many challenges that are coming up but is also an entry point on trying to understand what is going on in that space.

 Q: Many of the undergraduate students are working while being students, and may be difficult for them to do research, is there a way we are developing sort of pathways so that there is funding for them to do research as well?